securelay/specs/README.md

 Public paths are prefixed with `/public` and private paths with `/private` mainly for the sake of readability of user code.

 # Limits
 To mitigate abuse, the API might impose the following restrictions.
+Endpoint-specific limits should be available as JSON at path: `/limits`.

 - Accepts and validates only these `Content-Type`s.
    - application/x-www-form-urlencoded